input-output-hk/cardano-node-wiki/ADR-2-Module-structure.md

 We definitely are not ready commit more resources to making generators production ready and as such we need to somehow signal that our generators are provided as-is.

+Moreover we will often want to take shortcuts both for resource constraint reasons and because the generator may be written with particular kinds of testing in mind.
+As a result the generators may be intentionally or unintentionally non-representative.

 On the other hand its worthwhile to signal that our generators can be improved and that we accept organisation-level and community contributions since accepting such contributions would improve the quality of our testing.

 ## Reasons to exclude